 Rather than doubling up and wasting your precious time, allow your newsroom to serve your staff too.
 They’ll thank you for it.
 Instead of hunting through a shared drive for what they hope is the correct version of a press release or product images, they can help themselves to your newsroom content.
 Like a self-serve checkout without the 'unexpected item in the baggage area'.
 Dreamy.

-8. Increase your web traffic
+8. Online newsrooms increase your website traffic

 Did you know that your newsroom could even increase your domain authority?